 Propose a solution or reschedule

 After acknowledging your mistake and providing a reasonable explanation, it is important to propose a solution or reschedule the missed meeting.
-This demonstrates your commitment to making amends and ensuring that your absence does not negatively impact the project or your professional relationships.
+This demonstrates your commitment to making amends and confirming that your absence does not negatively impact the project or your professional relationships.

+If you missed the meeting today, promptly suggest rescheduling or following up to guarantee you stay aligned with the team's objectives.
+You can propose a new time to meet and discuss any points or expectations that were not met during your absence.
 Offering to reschedule the meeting or suggesting an alternative solution, such as catching up with the meeting organizer or reviewing the meeting notes, shows your dedication to staying informed and actively participating in the team’s progress.

 Preventing future missed meetings: tips and tools